tobloef/build-tool/README.md

 * **Vanilla JS:** Written in vanilla JavaScript with [JSDoc](https://github.com/jsdoc/jsdoc) annotations for type checking, no transpilation step necessary.

 > [!WARNING]
 > This project was created primarily for personal use.
-I would not recommend using it in any of your own applications (but let me know if you do!).
+For this reason, it is not fully documented and I would not recommend using it.
+That said, I hope it can at least be inspirational for your own projects.

 ## Features